 “Looks like a toddler in an owl costume having a tantrum,” replied “Computer Scientist and Director of Teaching and Learning” Dr. Chris Headleand

-As it turns out, juvenile owls most often sleep face-down because their heads are too heavy for their developing muscles to hold up.
+As it turns out, sleeping baby owls snooze face-down because their heads are too heavy for their developing muscles to hold up.
 Once they’ve grown stronger they will sleep upright like mom and dad.

 After finding a pair of barred owlets under a large sugar maple tree near his east Connecticut home, Joseph Clark called BirdNote to share his story.
 The owlets were being harried by ravens.
 Clark shooed the ravens away and consulted with local bird experts on what to do next.
 They told him to watch the owlets as they slept during the day, making sure the ravens didn’t come back and try again.